meetsavani07/movie-land/README.md

     ● You Complete this process and replace this api key with Your api key.

   3. MovieCard.jsx\
-    ● This File can work Display Multiple time of moviecard at one time but you need this code\
+    ● This File can work Display Multiple time of moviecard at one time but you need this code.
       ```
       import React from "react";
       const MovieCrad = ({MOVIE}) => {